apache/logging-log4net/doc/RELEASING.md

         - pom.xml: update version
 4. Sign release artifacts (zips & nupkg) under `build/artifacts`
     - eg `gpg --armor --output log4net-2.0.123.nupkg.asc --detach-sig log4net-2.0.123.nupkg`
-    - there is an accompanying `sign-log4net-libraries.sh` which you could invoke if you cd into the `build/artifacts` folder
+    - there is an accompanying `sign-log4net-libraries.sh/ps1` under scripts which you could invoke if you cd into the `build/artifacts` folder
         - I build on Windows and sign on Linux as my build machine belongs to my company and I don't want to store keys there.
 Always protect your keys fervently!